geoalgo/slurmpilot/README.md

 on slurm and not cloud machines.
 Extending skypilot to support seems hard given the different nature of slurm and cloud (for instance not all slurm cluster could run docker) and hence this library was made rather than just contributing to skypilot.
 This library is also influenced by [Sagemaker python API](https://sagemaker.readthedocs.io/en/stable/) and you may find some similarities.

+On the Slurm world, a similar library is [Submit](https://github.com/facebookincubator/submitit).
+Compared to Submit, we aim to support more features for easy experimenting such as sending source files, or CLI job launching and access to logs or job information.
+We also deliberately avoid serialization and rather send source files.

 ## Installing